Single field, single cultivar and first harvest organic green tea

 Steamed spinach, sweet melon, umami

 You can expect a full-bodied flavoured tea that quickly encapsulates the senses with its intensely rich vegetal and seaborne aromas, and hint of melon rind.
-Each sip is extraordinarily sweet and smooth matched with hefty umami.
-Astringency becomes more pronounced with subsequent infusions.
+Each sip is extraordinarily sweet and smooth matched with plenty of umami.
+Astringency becomes more pronounced with subsequent infusions, though it does not overwhelm the sweetness.

-The same tea leaves can be re-brewed up to three times.
+We recommend the same tea leaves be re-brewed up to four times.
 Each infusion will reveal more of the tasting profile.

 Portobello mushroom 'duxelle' in a baked parmesan shell